adminy/cubic/technical_manual/readMe.md

 ### <center>5.1.3 Versions</center>

-Would need to update all the libraries to the latest version,
+Would need to update all the libraries to the latest version.

 ### <center> 5.2 Facebook/Google Login </center>